 Note that position and size of the image are defined by its matrix, which defaults to the identity matrix.

-This means that new images will appear as a tiny square of 1x1 units on the bottom left corner of the page.
+This means that new images will appear as a tiny square of 1x1 canvas units on the bottom left corner of the page.

 Use PdfMatrix and set_matrix() to adjust size and position.